 - Best overall and best for beginners: Coinbase

-- Best for earning interest: BlockFi
+- Best for earning interest on crypto: BlockFi

-- Best for trust: Kraken
+- Best for day trading and advanced users: Kraken

 - Best European exchange: Bitpanda